backstage/backstage/packages/catalog-model/api-report.md

 export { LocationEntityV1alpha1 }

-// Warning: (ae-missing-release-tag) "locationEntityV1alpha1Validator" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const locationEntityV1alpha1Validator: KindValidator;

-// Warning: (ae-missing-release-tag) "locationSchema" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const locationSchema: yup.ObjectSchema<Location_2, object>;

-// Warning: (ae-missing-release-tag) "LocationSpec" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type LocationSpec = {
     type: string;